TryEdge/zabdash/README.md

 # Announcement:

-I'm suspending the development of my add-ons due the change new Zabbix to MVC development.
+I'm suspending the development of my add-ons due the change new Zabbix 5.x to MVC.
 The new structure demands a large rewrite of code, which i can't do at moment.

-Estou suspendendo o desenvolvimento dos meus complementos devido à mudança do novo Zabbix para o desenvolvimento do MVC.
+Estou suspendendo o desenvolvimento dos meus complementos devido à mudança do novo Zabbix 5.x para o desenvolvimento MVC.
 A nova estrutura exige uma grande reescrita de código, o que não posso fazer no momento.